Leon Battista Alberti: First major commission

 Alberti was employed to design two churches in Mantua, San Sebastiano, which was never completed and for which Alberti's intention can only be speculated upon, and the Basilica of Sant'Andrea.
-The design for the latter church was completed in 1471, a year before Alberti's death, but was brought to completion and is his most significant work.
+The design for the latter church was completed in 1471, a year before Alberti's death: the construction was completed after his death and is considered as his most significant work.

 Alberti as artist

-As an artist, Alberti distinguished himself from the ordinary craftsman educated in workshops.
-He was a humanist who followed Aristotle and Plotinus, and part of the rapidly expanding entourage of intellectuals and artisans supported by the courts of the princes and lords of the time.
-As a member of noble family and as part of the Roman curia, Alberti had special status.
-He was a welcomed guest at the Este court in Ferrara, and in Urbino he spent part of the hot-weather season with the soldier-prince Federico III da Montefeltro.
-The Duke of Urbino was a shrewd military commander, who generously spent money on the patronage of art.
-Alberti planned to dedicate his treatise on architecture to his friend.
+As an artist, Alberti distinguished himself from the contemporary ordinary craftsmen educated in workshops.
+He was a humanist who studied Aristotle and Plotinus.
+He was among the rapidly growing group of intellectuals and artists who at that time were supported by the courts of nobility.
+As a member of a noble family and as part of the Roman curia, Alberti enjoyed special status.
+He was a welcomed guest at the Este court in Ferrara, and spent time with the soldier-prince Federico III da Montefeltro in Urbino.
+The Duke of Urbino was a shrewd military commander, who generously funded artists.
+Alberti planned to dedicate his treatise on architecture to him.

-Among Alberti's smaller studies, pioneering in their field, were a treatise in cryptography, De componendis cifris, and the first Italian grammar.
-With the Florentine cosmographer Paolo Toscanelli he collaborated in astronomy, a close science to geography at that time, and he produced a small Latin work on geography, Descriptio urbis Romae (The Panorama of the City of Rome).
+Among Alberti's minor but pioneering studies, were an essay on cryptography, De componendis cifris, and the first Italian grammar.
+He collaborated with the Florentine cosmographer Paolo Toscanelli in astronomy, a science close to geography at that time.
+He also wrote a small Latin work on geography, Descriptio urbis Romae (The Panorama of the City of Rome).
 Just a few years before his death, Alberti completed De iciarchia (On Ruling the Household), a dialogue about Florence during the Medici rule.

-Having taken holy orders, Alberti never married.
-He loved animals and had a pet dog, a mongrel, for whom he wrote a panegyric (Canis).
+Alberti took holy orders and never married.
+He loved animals and had a pet dog, a mongrel, about whom he wrote a panegyric (Canis).
 Vasari describes Alberti as "an admirable citizen, a man of culture... a friend of talented men, open and courteous with everyone.
 He always lived honourably and like the gentleman he was."
-Alberti died in Rome on 25 April 1472 at the age of 66.
+Alberti died in Rome on 25 April 1472 at the age of 68.

 Publications

-Alberti regarded mathematics as a starting point for the discussion of art and the sciences.
-"To make clear my exposition in writing this brief commentary on painting," Alberti began his treatise, Della Pittura (On Painting) that he dedicated to Brunelleschi, "I will take first from the mathematicians those things with which my subject is concerned."
+Alberti considered mathematics as the foundation of arts and sciences.
+"To make clear my exposition in writing this brief commentary on painting," Alberti began his treatise, Della Pittura (On Painting) dedicated to Brunelleschi, "I will take first from the mathematicians those things with which my subject is concerned."